-The MCP39F511 uses a coherent sampling algorithm to phase lock the sampling rate to the line frequency with an integer number of samples per line cycle, and reports all power output quantities at a 2N number of line cycles.
+The MCP39F511A device uses a coherent sampling algorithm to phase lock the sampling rate to the line frequency with an integer number of samples per line cycle (56), and reports all power output quantities at a 2^N number of line cycles.
 This is defined as a computation cycle and is dependent on the line frequency, so any change in the line frequency will change the update rate of the power outputs.